toralf/torutils/README.md

 export ADD_LOCAL_SERVICES6="[cafe::abba]:1234"
 ```

-A slightly different syntax is used for `ADD_REMOTE_SERVICES` to allow inbound traffic, e.g.:
+A slightly different syntax is used to allow inbound traffic from a remote ip to e.g.: the local port 4711:

 ```bash
 export ADD_LOCAL_SERVICES="4.3.2.1>4711"
 export ADD_LOCAL_SERVICES6="[cafe::abba]>4711"
 ```

-(the separator `>` is used instead `:` to highlight that the address is _src_, and the port is _dst_)
+The separator `>` is used to highlight that the address is _src_, but the port is _dst_).
-The above allows traffic from the specified remote address to the local port 4711.

-Please note: The script sets few _sysctl_ values.
-If unwanted then comment out the code around _setSysctlValues()_.
+The script sets few _sysctl_ values.
+If this is not wanted then comment out the code around _setSysctlValues()_.

 If Hetzners [system monitor](https://docs.hetzner.com/robot/dedicated-server/security/system-monitor/) isn't used,
 then comment out _addHetzner()_ too.
 To append rules onto an existing _iptables_ rule set (to overwrite it is the default) comment out the call _clearRules()_.